rammkripa/hw01/README.md

 # hw01

-This is Ram M Kripa's Homework 1 submission.
+### This is Ram M Kripa's Homework 1 submission.
 I think I understand the **github workflow** for the most part now.
 I have used the *second option* listed on the course website (Local installation) because I already have a decent idea of how to use Github.
-I am a rising ***sophomore*** at UC Berkeley and am really looking forward to the rest of this course.
+I am a rising ***sophomore*** at UC Berkeley, currently planning to major in Engineering Mathematics and Statistics.
+I am really looking forward to the rest of this course.
 I primarily do research in Jupyter Notebooks, using Ipython.
 However, I would like to use R for research and for more Data Analysis projects in the future!
+My other interests include comics, cooking, and coffee!
 > I also really like the 1966 Batman Live action TV show. *Adam West* is a legend.

 ![The scourge of Gotham City](batman.jpg)